 - No SPF values above 50+

-As you can see some of the EWG safe affordable sunscreens still cost a bit more than some families can afford, but the list is extensive enough that you should be able to find a good sunscreen you CAN afford with this list.
+As you can see some of the EWG safe affordable sunscreens still cost a bit more than many families can afford, but the list is extensive enough that you should be able to find a good sunscreen you CAN afford with this list.
 I think it’s great that EWG has released an affordable list this year!